holozeros/minimal-linux-desktop/README.md

 # minimal linux desktop
-Here we will build a desktop environment from source to learn Linux.
+Here, we will build a desktop environment from source to learn Linux.
-This OS is build according to Linux From Scratch 11.0 book and install with pacman-5.0.
+This OS is built with reference to the Linux From Scratch 11.0 book and installed use pacman-5.0.

               This repository is still incomplete !!!